-- Black Burger (Not Kosher)
+- Cafe Yehoshua (Not Kosher)

 - McDonald’s (Kosher & Not Kosher)

-Other places not included in the list:
+Other Burger places in Jerusalem:

 - Burger Market (Kosher).
 Popular as it is cheap, but I didn’t like the texture of the burger, the meat disintegrated when I ate it.
 I prefer to spend a bit extra for a better quality burger.